minrk/msgpacku/README.md

 # msgpacku - unicode-friendly msgpack wrapper

+**archived: msgpack has fixed this issue in 1.0.
+There is no reason to use this package anymore.**

 `msgpacku` is a unicode-friendly msgpack wrapper.
 This does only one thing to each of `packb` and `unpackb`: change the defaults of msgpack-python to use the binary type by default, and decode text as utf8 by default.